1201 S. State Street,

 Another excellent source of scholarship opportunities are national scholarship databases.
 We have listed several scholarship database sources that have proven reliable and secure.
 There are no fees associated with the scholarship search engines listed on this page.
 Here are a couple of tips to help make the most of your scholarship database search experience:

-- Use a stable email address, such as your Ferris email or your parent’s email address.
-Your database search may not yield many results at first, but they may try to contact you in your junior or senior year of college with scholarship opportunities for you.
-You want to make sure they can get in touch with you.
+- Your database search may not yield many results at first, but they may try to contact you in your junior or senior year of college with scholarship opportunities for you.
+You want to make sure they can get in touch with you, so routinely manage your scholarship email account - deleting any junk and scholarship notifications that you are not eligible for.

 - If a question even remotely applies to you answer affirmatively.
 For instance, if you have Polish or Native American heritage – even if it’s a small percentage, indicate so when you are submitting your search.
 The more information you provide, the more possible “hits” will come back on your search.
 You don’t want to miss out on an opportunity for a scholarship because you didn’t mention that your great-grandfather was of a particular nationality.